 If you are like a majority of the population, however, you may find it difficult to actually generate an engaged target audience around your product through social media.

-If so, keep reading – the tips outlined below will have you well on your way to social media success.
+If so, keep reading – the tips outlined below will help you build an engaged audience on social media leading you to social media success.

 Choose your Platforms Carefully